SETI/rms-cspyce/README-developers.md

 The GitHub source code intentionally does not include the source code to CSPICE itself.
-Instead the build process downloads the appropriate sources from [NAIF](https://naif.jpl.nasa.gov/naif/toolkit.html).
+Instead, the build process downloads the appropriate sources from [NAIF](https://naif.jpl.nasa.gov/naif/toolkit.html).
 The current SPICE Toolkit version is N0067, released January 3, 2022.